moonshine-ai/moonshine/moonshine-js/README.md

 ## Usage

-Using `moonshine-web` requires adding the following elements to your page:
+Using `moonshine-js` requires adding the following elements to your page:

 1. _Target elements_.
 These are elements that you want to output the results of speech-to-text to.
 2. _Control elements_, specified by adding a `data-moonshine-target` attribute that specifies a corresponding target element selector.
 These are clickable elements, like `<button>`s or `<div>`s, that should trigger speech-to-text.